carsonyl/tilapya/README.rst

 **Tilapya** is a Python wrapper around the `TransLink Open API <https://developer.translink.ca/>`_, which provides real-time transit information for the Metro Vancouver region.

-Tilapya has three interfaces which correspond directly to components of the TransLink Open API:
+Tilapya has interfaces which correspond directly to components of the TransLink Open API:

 * **RTTI**: Real-Time Transit Information
 * **GTFSRT**: GTFS-realtime feeds